TemoaProject/temoa/temoa/data_processing/README.md

  ```$ source activate temoa-py3```

- Once the Temoa environment is created and activated, enable the following extensions from from the command line.
+ Once the Temoa environment is created and activated, enable the following extensions from the command line.
  This will need to be done only once, before using notebooks within the Temoa environment.

  ```(temoa-py3) $ jupyter nbextension enable init_cell/main```